 Anup and I went for a run on our favorite trail a couple of days back and we actually got a bit of color on us!
 It finally feels like we need to shift our focus from beating the cold weather to beating the heat.
 Compared to India, we certainly have more tools and resources available to beat the weather.
 It’s almost unfair that we get to sit in our air-conditioned homes all day and complain about the heat outside!

 Food was certainly a ready weapon in fighting the heat.
 Guests are offered hand-made lemonade throughout the summer months.
 Salty lassis, a fresh buttermilk drink, helped us stay hydrated.
-Chilled sugar cane juice and ice cream stalls pop-up all over the city in summer months.
+Chilled sugar cane juice and ice cream stalls pop up all over the city in the summer months.

 I remember the year when my parents bought a refrigerator!
 I had only seen refrigerators at a couple of friends’ homes and I was in disbelief that I could make ice at home now!
 That summer, my mom had learned how to make ice cream at home from one of her friends.
 When she finally put the ice cream mixture in the fridge to set, I would go check if the ice cream was ready every five minutes, dipping my fingers in the mix and tasting it every time!
 I think we ended up drinking just flavored milk that day but it was still chilled, which is what mattered!